Using the DB2 ODBC driver with unixODBC

 Unlike a CLI application, an ODBC application usually links against an ODBC Driver Manager rather than a particular ODBC driver.
 An ODBC Driver Manager is the interface between an ODBC application and an ODBC driver.
 At run time, the application provides a connection string that defines the ODBC data source it wants to connect to and this in turn defines the ODBC driver that will handle the connection.
 The Driver Manager loads the requested ODBC driver and passes all ODBC API calls on to the driver.

 In the case of the DB2 ODBC driver, the ODBC application needs to supply an ODBC data source with the same name as the DB2 ODBC driver data source.
 The ODBC data source enables the Driver Manager to load the correct driver.
-The DB2 ODBC driver then checks it configuration files for a data source with the same name as the one as it has been passed.
+The DB2 ODBC driver then checks its configuration files for a data source with the same name as the one as it has been passed.

-unixODBC is a Driver Manager for non-Windows platforms that the DB2 ODBC Driver is compatible with.
-Although unixODBC is included with most Linux distributions and some UNIX distributions, IBM recommend that you download and build unixODBC from the latest source distribution, which is available from the unixODBC web site:
+unixODBC is a Driver Manager for non-Windows platforms that the DB2 ODBC driver is compatible with.
+Although unixODBC is included with most Linux distributions and some UNIX distributions, IBM recommend that you download and build unixODBC from the latest source distribution, which is available from the unixODBC web site.

 The unixODBC source distribution is a gzipped tar file, which you need to uncompress and untar.
 For example: